NUSTM/SemEval-2024_ECAC/README.md

 ## <span id="CodaLab">CodaLab</span>

 Our [CodaLab Competition](https://codalab.lisn.upsaclay.fr/competitions/16141) website is available!
 Please refer to the [official instructions](https://github.com/SemEval/SemEval2024/blob/main/codalab.md#participating-in-a-codalab-competition) on how to participate in the competition.
+After registering for our competition on Codalab, please fill in your registered user information on the [online form](https://docs.google.com/spreadsheets/d/1Xq_ByQev4C-la3YP9Kql6186ciH-X9yIU6pJxhJalXc/edit?usp=sharing).

 ## Important Dates